-You may be able to take a credit for your educational expenses instead of a
+You may be able to take a credit for your educational expenses instead of a deduction.
+See Form 8863, Education Credits, for details.

 Do not include expenses for meals and entertainment, taxes, or interest on line 4.
-Deductible taxes are entered on Schedule A (Form 1040), lines 5 through 9; Schedule A (Form 1040NR), lines 1 through 3; or Schedule L (Form 1040A or 1040).
+Deductible taxes are entered on Schedule A (Form 1040), lines 5 through 9; or Schedule A (Form 1040NR), line 1.
 Employees cannot deduct car loan interest.